All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Two important tools are a good quality pin brush and a comb that gets down into the base of the coat.

-Use the brush first then com through to remove mats and tangles then follow with the comb, which can catch much that the brush missed.
+Use the brush first then comb through to remove mats and tangles then follow with the comb, which can catch much that the brush missed.

-These mats and tangles must be removed as they become uncomfortable and if left make for an unhappy and uncomfortable Yorkie.
+These mats and tangles must be removed as they become uncomfortable and if left make for an unhappy and uncomfortable pup.

-Gently remove any debris that forms around your Yorkie Dog's eyes.
+Gently remove any debris that forms around your pup's eyes.

 Remove the hair around the anus and excess hair in the feet that can build up between the pads and toes.